Childbirth: Labour induction

-Labor induction is the procedure where a medical professional starts the process of labor instead of letting it start on its own.
+Labor induction is the procedure where a medical professional starts the process of labour instead of letting it start on its own.
 Labor may be induced (started) if the health of the mother or the baby is at risk.
-Induction of labor can be accomplished with medication or mechanical methods.
+Induction of labour can be accomplished with medication or mechanical methods.

-Medical guidelines recommend a full evaluation of the maternal-fetal status, the status of the cervix, and at least a 39 completed weeks (full term) of gestation for optimal health of the newborn when considering elective induction of labour.
+Medical guidelines recommend a full evaluation of the maternal-fetal status, the status of the cervix, and at least 39 completed weeks (full term) of gestation for optimal health of the newborn when considering elective induction of labour.
 Indications for induction may include: